-10. Environmental Policy
+12. Environmental Policy

 BF Adventure is committed to minimising the impact of its activities on the environment.

 The key points of our strategy to achieve this are:

 - 1. Encourage car sharing where possible.
-We recognise that we are a remote site and not accessible by public transport, but where possible we operate a central minibus pickup of service users and support staff to share journeys. - 2.
+We recognise that we are a remote site not accessible by public transport, but where possible we operate central mini bus pick-ups of service users and support staff to share journeys. (covid restrictions may effect this) - 2.
 Source local produce where possible and sustain minimum stock levels to ensure limited deliveries to our site. - 3.
-Ensure stationary, office and environmentally friendly cleaning supplies are delivered in bulk orders to minimise supplier journeys to our site. - 4.
-Minimise waste by evaluating operations and ensuring they are they are as efficient as possible. - 5.
+Ensure stationery, office and environmentally friendly cleaning supplies are delivered in bulk orders to minimise supplier journeys to our site. - 4.
+Minimise waste by evaluating operations and ensuring they are as efficient as possible. - 5.
 Actively promote recycling both internally and amongst our customers. - 6.
-Actively encourage composting by providing facilities and signage to encourage this. - 7.
-Raise awareness of environmental impacts of our organisation and encourage staff and service users to contribute to improved efficiencies. - 8.
-Raise awareness amongst our client group of relevant environmental issues and encourage them to adopt environmentally friendly practices such as recycling which they can apply outside of BF Adventure. - 9.
-Strive to become carbon neutral for our utility requirements.
-We currently source water on site from a borehole and generate up to 10KW via solar PV and 10KW from a wind turbine.
-We aim to seek efficiencies and reduce usage to match our generation potential. - 10.
+Activity encourage composting by providing facilities and signage to encourage this - 7.
+Raise awareness of environmental impacts of our organization and encourage staff and service users to contribute to improved efficiencies. - 8.
+Raise awareness amongst our client group of relevant environmental issues and encourage them to adopt environmentally friendly practices, such as recycling which they can apply outside of BF Adventure. - 9.
+Strive to become carbon neutral for our utility requirements, we currently source water on site from a borehole, and generate up to 10KW via Solar PV and 10KW from a wind turbine, we aim to seek efficiencies and reduce usage to match our generation potential. - 10.
 Maintain wildlife areas on site as well as providing nesting boxes for bats and birds located in appropriate sites. - 11.
-Reinforcing message to team and service users to turn off appliances and lights when not in use. - 12.
+Reinforce message to team and service users to turn off appliances and lights when not in use. - 12.
 Meet relevant environmental legislation. - 13.
 Regularly monitor and update environmental strategy.